Karyn Hughes B.Sc.Soc, RMT

 Meaghan Anderton RMT, B.Sc.

 Meaghan is a Registered Massage Therapist who graduated from Sutherland-Chan School and Teaching Clinic.
-During her studies she had the opportunity to take part in specialty clinics including one at Sunnybrook Hospital; working with prenatal and postpartum patients of the High Risk Obstetrics Unit.
-As well as, one at Toronto General Hospital; working with pre and post-op patients of the Thoracic Surgery Unit.
-Meaghan also has clinical experience in Swedish massage, sports massage, deep tissue, and myofasical release.
+During her studies, she had the opportunity to take part in specialty clinics including one at Sunnybrook Hospital; working with prenatal and postpartum patients of the High-Risk Obstetrics Unit.
+She also participated in a clinic at the Toronto General Hospital; working with pre and post-op patients of the Thoracic Surgery Unit.
+In addition, Meaghan has clinical experience in Swedish massage, sports massage, deep tissue, and myofascial release.

 Meaghan has a B.Sc. in Integrated Science with a concentration in Health Science from Carleton University.
 She is also certified in CPR-C, Standard First Aid, and Automatic Defibrillation.
 She is a member of both the College of Massage Therapist of Ontario (CMTO) and the Registered Massage Therapist Association of Ontario (RMTAO).